 The cayuco and euro crises demonstrate how the EU utilizing both ‘soft’ and ‘hard’ governance can have varying effects upon migration policy.
 During the cayuco crisis EU ‘soft’ governance in the form of Frontex’s requested intervention and the externalization of migration policy, that was adopted from EU practices first espoused in the Tampere Council in 1999, helped shape the response to the stark increase in migrants coming to the Canary Islands’ shores.
 Spain was able to stop migration at its point of origin, which was its governance goal.
 Thus, following liberal intergovernmentalism, in this case, Spain’s governance ability was strengthened and the national government was the main actor shaping the implementation of the policy and achieved its goal of decreasing irregular migration from Africa.
 Looking at the current migration crisis, states in the EU and EU institutions have followed a similar model to what was used in the cayuco crisis.
 Frontex again has been brought in to help migrants at sea and to secure Europe’s maritime borders and the agreement with Turkey is similar to Plan Africa, attempting to implement an externalization of migration policy without the capability of dealing directly with the country of origin, Syria.
 Although, the EU has attempted to implement quotas and institute ‘hard’ governance in the current migrant crisis, the EU has failed, as member states act as the main actors shaping implementation of migration policy.

-On the other hand, the euro crisis did create a situation whereby the EU was able to utilize ‘hard’ governance with austerity (Dehousse, 2016).
+On the other hand, the euro crisis did create a situation whereby the EU was able to utilize ‘hard’ governance with austerity .
 Spain’s budgets were reduced accordingly since 2009 and the Ministry of of Employment and Social Security has been significantly reduced, thus decreasing the resources and capabilities of the national and subsequently Autonomous Community governments to address migration, including the integration of migrants.
 As a result, NGOs such as OBITen, Caritas and the Red Cross have intervened.
 In this way, EU hard governance has shifted the governance of migration policy, specifically the integration of migrants to non-governmental actors, thus shifting policy responsibility away from the state.
 Although austerity was meant to deal with the financial crisis, there are many other policy areas that are affected, and as a result so is the implementation of migration policy.

 The cayuco and euro crises demonstrate that the EU’s response to each crisis can have very different effects upon migration policy and how the EU can shape governance.
 In the cayuco crisis, the Spanish state’s ability to stave off migration, which was the state’s goal, was achieved, supporting the assumptions of liberal intergovernmentalism, whereas, the EU’s austerity measures implemented as a solution to the euro crisis has weakened the Spanish state’s ability to deal with migration and shifted governance to non-state actors, supporting the assumptions of neo-institutionalism.
 How we understand European integration and how the EU may shape migration policy needs to take into account not just EU migration policy per se, but other policies that may have unintended consequences for Europe’s struggle with mass migration.